bchafi/42_Philosophers/README.md

 - Writing the eat/thinking/sleep logic
 - How to track time and detect death

-Let me know where you'd like to zoom in 🔍

-Here are the typical steps for completing the philosopher project at 42:

-### 1. **Understanding the Problem**
-   - Read and understand the dining philosophers problem.
-   - Review the project specifications provided by 42 (usually in a README or subject PDF).

-### 2. **Environment Setup**
-   - Set up your development environment (usually C language).
-   - Prepare your Makefile and basic project structure.

-### 3. **Design the Solution**
-   - Decide on how to represent philosophers (threads) and forks (mutexes).
-   - Plan your synchronization strategy to avoid deadlock and starvation.

-### 4. **Implement Core Structures**
-   - Define the philosopher struct (thread info, state, etc.).
-   - Define fork mutexes and any shared variables (e.g., state trackers).

-### 5. **Thread Management**
-   - Create threads for each philosopher.
-   - Implement the philosopher lifecycle: thinking, picking up forks, eating, putting down forks, sleeping.

-### 6. **Synchronization**
-   - Use mutexes to control access to forks.
-   - Implement strategies for deadlock avoidance (e.g., odd/even philosopher picking order, resource hierarchy).

-### 7. **Logging and Output**
-   - Implement a system to log philosopher actions with timestamps.
-   - Ensure output matches project requirements for clarity and format.

-### 8. **Edge Case Handling**
-   - Handle special cases (e.g., only one philosopher, timing issues).
-   - Ensure philosophers don’t starve or the program doesn’t deadlock.

-### 9. **Testing**
-   - Test your program under different scenarios (varied philosopher counts, timing values).
-   - Check for race conditions and deadlocks.

-### 10. **Code Review and Refactoring**
-   - Review code for readability, efficiency, and compliance with 42’s norms.
-   - Refactor as needed.

-### 11. **Documentation**
-   - Write or update your README.
-   - Document functions and key logic in comments.

-### 12. **Final Checks**
-   - Ensure your Makefile builds the project cleanly.
-   - Double-check output format and project requirements.

-### 13. **Submission**
-   - Submit the project according to 42 guidelines.
-   - Prepare for peer review or defense.

 If you’d like a template for your README or implementation tips for any step, let me know!